Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.

 Pancreatic cancer can also interfere with production of digestive enzymes by the pancreas, resulting in problems breaking down food and absorbing nutrients (malabsorption).
 This malabsorption causes bloating and gas and a watery, greasy, and/or foul-smelling diarrhea, leading to weight loss and vitamin deficiencies.

-The only hope of a cure is surgery, which is performed on the 10 to 20% of people in whom it is believed that the cancer has not spread.
-Either the pancreas alone or the pancreas and the duodenum are removed.
+The only hope of a cure is surgery, but surgery can be done only in people whose cancer has not spread.
+However, at the time of diagnosis, the tumor has already spread in most cases.
+With surgery, either the pancreas alone or the pancreas and some of the first part of the small intestine (the duodenum) are removed.
 Chemotherapy and radiation therapy are usually also given.
 After these treatments, about 40% of people live at least 2 years, and 25% live at least 5 years.

 Because adenocarcinoma of the pancreas is fatal in most cases, a doctor usually discusses end-of-life care with the person, family members, and other health care practitioners (see Treatment Options at the End of Life).